JalexSocial/BlazorHTMX/Readme.md

-# Using HTMX with ASP.NET Core Blazor
+# ASP.NET Core Blazor Streaming Blazor Extension

 With the release of .NET 8, developers now have access to multiple rendering modes.
 One of those rendering modes is Static Server Rendering.
 This means you can render Blazor pages with component hierarchies as plain-old HTML pages.